beallej/event-detection/README.md

 bitly_api_key = ""
 ```
 To fill in empty strings:
   1. Sign up for Twilio.
-Account SID and Auth Token can be found here: https://www.twilio.com/user/account/settings.
-Phone number can be found here: https://www.twilio.com/user/account/phone-numbers/incoming.
+Account SID and Auth Token can be found [here](https://www.twilio.com/user/account/settings).
+Phone number can be found [here]( https://www.twilio.com/user/account/phone-numbers/incoming).
+[Go here](https://www.twilio.com/user/account/phone-numbers/verified) to verify any phone numbers you are going to text if using Trial account.
   2. Sign up for SendGrid (they have to approve you, so it may take a while).
-After approval, go here https://app.sendgrid.com/settings/api_keys, generate an api key, and paste it in (the long secret version that is only displayed when you generate it).
+After approval, go [here](https://app.sendgrid.com/settings/api_keys), generate an api key, and paste it in (the long secret version that is only displayed when you generate it).
   3. Sign up for bitly.
-Go here https://app.bitly.com/bitlinks/?actions=accountMain.
+Go [here](https://app.bitly.com/bitlinks/?actions=accountMain).
 In the sidebar that pops up, click Advanced Settings -> API Support, and copy and paste in the api login and key displayed.
   4. Input any email address to send from.

 #### Running the Downloader, Validator and Pipeline